Belinda Bencic: 2019: Two titles, first major semifinal

+2020–21: Olympic singles champion, top 5

 In February 2021, she reached the final of the WTA 500 Adelaide International event.
 At the German Open, Bencic reached her second final in the season but lost, after a stunning comeback from the qualifier Liudmila Samsonova.
 She had not won a title on the WTA 500-level in two years since she won the title in Moscow in 2019.

 At the 2020 Tokyo Olympics, Bencic beat Jessica Pegula, Misaki Doi, French Open champion Barbora Krejčíková and Anastasia Pavlyuchenkova to reach the semifinals.
 A three-set victory over Elena Rybakina guaranteed Bencic a medal.
 She defeated Markéta Vondroušová in the final, to become the first Swiss woman to win the gold medal in singles.
-Bencic also won silver in the women’s doubles, teaming up with Viktorija Golubic.
+Bencic also won silver in the women's doubles, teaming up with Viktorija Golubic.

 Bencic reached the quarterfinals of the US Open.
 Seeded 11th, Bencic beat Arantxa Rus, Martina Trevisan, Jessica Pegula, and Iga Świątek without dropping a set, before losing in straight sets to eventual champion Emma Raducanu.